Virginia Tech® home

 The Blackwood Board Meeting occurs every fall and spring of the academic year.
 The industry advisory board meets to discuss the curriculum and fundraising of the Blackwood Department of Real Estate.
 The board meeting is an opportunity for students to become more involved with the innerworkings of the program and to make valuable connections with industry professionals.

 The Blackwood Department of Real Estate participates in various real estate competitions throughout the year, including the Mulroy Real Estate Challenge.
 At this event, hosted by the Villanova School of Business, students from the top undergraduate real estate programs compete in a case competition which incorperates all aspects of developemnt from financing to design.
-Virginia Tech placed first in 2022, and looks forward to the upcoming competition.
-This is an exciting opportunity for students to test their skills and learn real world applications of their degree.
+In 2024, Virginia Tech took two teams to the annual competition, and for the first time in the competition's history, took first and second place.
+The Mulroy Real Estate Challenge offers an exciting opportunity for students to test their skills and learn real world applications of their degree.

 Students can join a study abroad trip to diversify their perspective in real estate.
 Understanding how real estate functions globally can be critical to understanding real estate in the work force.
 Students can choose a real estate specific study abroad trip, or choose one of Pamplin's other options.